Luther staff Phillips and Stoen awarded the Luther Staff Excellence Award

 The Staff Excellence Award recognizes exemplary performance by staff members who consistently excel in their position and demonstrate integrity and a strong commitment to the mission and values of Luther.

 Phillips, Campus Programming assistant and Box Office manager, has worked at Luther since 1989.
-Stoen, security officer within Campus Safety and Security, has also been employed at the college for nearly 30 years.
+Stoen, security officer within Campus Safety, has also been employed at the college for nearly 30 years.

 As part of the award, the college funds an individualized educational opportunity for each recipient.
 The college works with award winners to pursue an opportunity in an area of special interest.